Welcome to Tri-Area Community Health

 Appointments

 Please call the clinic in advance to schedule your appointment.
 We know your time is valuable and it is our goal to minimize the waiting time for all patients.
+Please arrive 15 minutes prior to your scheduled time.
 If you cannot keep an appointment, please give us as much advance notice as possible.

 After Hours